 3. Place chopped potatoes in a pan (3 litres or 3 quarts size).
 Add ½ teaspoon salt.

-4. Pour 2 cups water and stir.
+4. Pour in 2 cups of water and stir to combine.
 The water should just about cover the potatoes.
 Add water more or less depending on the size of the pan.

 5. Cover the pan.
-Keep the pan on a stovetop on a medium-low to medium flame for the potatoes to cook.
+Keep the pan on a stovetop on a medium-low to medium heat for the potatoes to cook.

-6. While the potatoes are cooking, check at intervals.
-Meanwhile, you can chop garlic and the fresh herbs if using them.
+6. While the potatoes are cooking, check at intervals to ensure they don’t overcook.
+Meanwhile, you can chop garlic and fresh herbs, if using.

-8. Check by piercing a knife or a fork and it should pass through the cooked potatoes without any resistance and smoothly.
+8. Check by piercing a knife or a fork; it should smoothly pass through the cooked potatoes without any resistance.

 9. Pour the contents of the pan in a colander and drain the water very well.

-10. In the same pan in which the potatoes were cooked, add ½ cup + 2 tablespoons milk.
+10. In the same pan in which the potatoes were cooked (no need to clean it first), add ½ cup + 2 tablespoons milk.

 12. Add 2 tablespoons butter.

 13. Add ½ teaspoon finely chopped or minced garlic.
-Please note that you can add garlic even while boiling potatoes which at times I even do.
+Please note that you can also add garlic to the boiling potatoes instead.

-15. Let the milk+butter+garlic mixture become hot or come to a boil.
+15. Let the milk+butter+garlic mixture become hot or come to a gentle boil.

-16. Now switch off the flame and add the potatoes in the pan.
+16. Now turn off the heat and add the potatoes to the pan with the milk, butter and garlic.

 20. Add 2 to 3 teaspoons of fresh mixed herbs or ½ to 1 teaspoon of dried mixed herbs.
 I have used a mix of fresh rosemary and parsley here.